 Using a sitemap doesn't guarantee that all the items in your sitemap will be crawled and indexed, as Google processes rely on complex algorithms to schedule crawling.
 However, in most cases, your site will benefit from having a sitemap, and you'll never be penalized for having one.

 OG meta tags are responsible for how your web page will look like when shared in social media.
-When the user shares a URL link for the first time, Facebook crawler analyzes the page, collects information about it and creates a graphical object, which will then be shown on Facebook pages.
+When the user shares a URL link for the first time, Facebook’s crawler analyzes the page, collects information about it and creates a graphical object, which will then be shown on Facebook pages.

-There are some required tags for OG:
+There are several required tags for OG:

 - og: title - the name (e. g. of the article);

 - og: description - short description of your data content;